Amanuel-art/All_lnu_DOC/README.md

 # All_lnu_DOC
-This repository contains all dv-lectures in lnu
+This repository contains all dv-assignments projects in lnu.